ippontech/blog-usa/posts/JHipster-Conf-2-Hottest-JHipster-Day-of-the-Year.md

 # Videos

-Every talks can be viewed on the youtube channel here (ADD LINK WHEN VIDEOS ARE ONLINE).
+All the talks of the JHipster Conf 2 can be viewed on the [youtube playlist](https://www.youtube.com/playlist?list=PL6IFaLdAcgE3aSgmRyhi6eULdlrwjA5sm).

 To resume, JHipster Conf 2019 with its English and French track was a huge success.
 This success was made possible by having high quality and diversity talks, many thanks to our rockstars speakers!
 And also thanks to our sponsors: [Ippon Technologies](https://www.ippon.tech/), [Société Générale](https://www.societegenerale.com/), [Microsoft](https://www.microsoft.com/), [Okta](https://www.okta.com/) and [Heroku](https://www.heroku.com/).